-O. COST ALLOWANCES:
+J. COST ALLOWANCES

 The Bidder includes the following Cost Allowances in the total Lump Sum Amount of the Base Bid for this Bid Package.
-See General Conditions for definition of Allowances.

-The Trade Contractor must include the cost of the allowances in the Base Bid.
-The Base Bid cost of this package should include the appropriate mark-up on the allowances.
-All work completed under the allowance will be paid at cost since the mark-up is incorporated in the base bid.
+See General Conditions included in the Project Manual for definition of allowances.
+The Trade Contractor must include costs of all allowances in the base bid.
+The base bid sum shall include all overhead and profit mark-up for each allowance.
+All work completed through the allowance will be completed at cost since overhead and profit is included in the base bid.
 Trade Contractors are not entitled to any unspent balance.